-Step one: Dredge chunks of beef in flour and season with salt and pepper.
-In a large oven-safe pot, sear the bacon until browned on both sides and set aside.
-Sear the chunks of beef in the leftover bacon grease until crispy on all sides.
+1. Unless using Cut beef chuck steak into 1" pieces.
+Add flour, salt, and pepper to a large bag and toss with the beef to coat.
+In a large oven-safe pot, sear the bacon until brown and crispy and set aside.
+Sear the beef in the rendered bacon grease until crispy on all sides.
 Searing the beef before adding it to the stew makes a tremendous difference.
 Remove the beef from the pot and set aside.

-Step three: While the mushrooms cook, heat the oil in a large skillet and add the chopped carrots and onions to sauteé about 5 minutes.
-Add the chopped garlic and tomato paste and sauteé an additional minute.
+3: While the mushrooms cook, heat some olive oil in a large skillet or fry pan.
+Add peeled and chopped carrots along with coarsely chopped onions and sauté for about 5 minutes.
+Add the minced garlic and tomato paste and sauté an additional minute.

-Step four: Add the vegetables and beef back to the pot with the mushrooms.
-Pour in the chicken broth and add chopped potatoes and 1 bay leaf.
+4: Add the vegetables and beef back to the pot with the mushrooms.
+Pour in the beef broth, add peeled and quartered potatoes and 1 bay leaf.
 Make sure the potatoes are fully submerged in the broth.

 Be sure to take a pretty picture of your creation to share with me, I want to see!

 - 3 slices bacon